Fact Combing The Presidential Debate

 INSKEEP: Thanks, Richard.
 And since we were talking about the Middle East and oil from the Middle East, let's stay with foreign policy because the candidates talked about Pakistan last night.
 Here's a statement by Senator McCain.

-Senator MCCAIN: Senator Obama likes to talk loudly in fact he said he wants to announce that he is going to attack Pakistan.
+SHAPIRO: Senator Obama likes to talk loudly in fact he said he wants to announce that he is going to attack Pakistan.

 INSKEEP: NPR's Michele Kelemen covers the state department for us and Michele, did Obama really say he quote "wants to announce" an attack?